talabe/Claude-Code-Hackathon/content/ppt_tricks.md

 Embed fonts (File > Options > Save) so your presentation looks the same on any computer

-Press Alt+F5 to start presenting from the current slide instead of the beginning
+Press Shift+F5 to start presenting from the current slide instead of the beginning

+Press Alt+F5 to start presenting from the current slide in presenter mode